Balkars

 - Health And Mental Health

-- Traditional health practices coexist with modern medicine.
-Mental health is often approached through community support and religious guidance.
+- Traditional beliefs in healing practices coexist with modern healthcare services.
+Mental health is often approached within the context of family and community support.

 - Mental Health Views